albatroxx/albatroxx.github.io/_posts/2019-12-11-timing-python-scripts-in-their-entirety.md

 ## Known Issues
 This has only been tested for compatability with Python 3.5+.
-I wholeheartedly intend to figure out a testing setup to allow me to test code against multiple python versions, but I also have an extremely long list of thing I intend to learn how to do, so we will see how that turns out.
+I wholeheartedly intend to figure out a testing setup to allow me to test code against multiple Python versions, but I also have an extremely long list of thing I intend to learn how to do, so we will see how that turns out.

 This is **NOT** fast.
 Some very basic benchmarking pegs it at 15-60 times slower than the code being profiled.
 That being said, you don't need to run the profile very often, and it is primarily intended for short-duration scripts.
 The two easiest workarounds are (a) select a small test case, and (b) use a different profile to target specific functions in bigger code-bases.